 - Avocados: The main hero of guacamole is the avocado.
 You can’t make it without this green fruit.
 It has a creamy texture and is very satisfying.
 However, you can keep it chunky by roughly chopping it.

 - Onions: Onions give you the crunch you need for this recipe.
 The crunch complements the mushy texture of avocado perfectly well.
-You can use either red or white onions.
+You can use either red onion or white onions.

 - Tomato: The juicy tomatoes give guacamole a life and a new dimension.

-- Lime juice: You get the tanginess from the lime juice.
+- Lime juice: You get the tanginess from the fresh lime juice.
 It also adds freshness to the guac.